Pente - Private EVM Smart Contracts¶

 - No

-- Each Private Smart Contract exists entirely within a privacy group
+- Private Smart Contract exists entirely within a privacy group

-- Submitter nonce management is managed within each privacy group
+- Submitter account and nonce management is managed within each privacy group

-- The Hyperledger Besu EVM is used as a module to executed un-modified EVM transactions
+- Besu EVMs are used to pre-execute EVM transactions

-- These are executed in the Paladin runtime (not in the base Hyperledger Besu runtime)
+- These "ephemeral EVMs" are executed in the Paladin runtime

-- Pente Private Smart Contract transactions are atomically interoperable via the Paladin framework
+- Private Smart Contract transactions are atomically interoperable via the Paladin framework

 - This is the single most important enhancement.
 Because Pente is just another privacy preserving smart contract in Paladin, it can atomically interoperate with Token smart contracts.